 I am a London-based film and television editor, cutting features, high-end episodic drama and short form.

-Having trained at Bournemouth Film School, I began my career working in visual effects at Industrial Light & Magic and Lucasfilm, before moving into editorial where I assisted established editors on productions for Disney, Warner Bros., Universal, Amazon, Amblin, StudioCanal, Working Title, Heyday Films, LuckyChap and Aardman.
+Having trained at Bournemouth Film School, I began my career in visual effects at Industrial Light & Magic and Lucasfilm, before moving into editorial where I assisted established editors on productions for Disney, Universal, Warner Bros., Amazon, MGM, Amblin, StudioCanal, Working Title, Heyday Films, LuckyChap and Aardman.

-Subsequently, I assembled two debut features for editor George Cragg - Savanah Leaf's Earth Mama (A24, Film4), which premiered at Sundance, competed at BFI London, and won the BIFA for Best Debut Director and BAFTA for Outstanding Debut, and Christopher Andrews’s Bring Them Down (MUBI).
+Subsequently, I assembled two debut features for editor George Cragg - Savanah Leaf's Earth Mama (A24, Film4), which premiered at Sundance, competed for Best First Feature at BFI London, and won the BIFA for Best Debut Director and BAFTA for Outstanding Debut, and Christopher Andrews’s Bring Them Down (MUBI), which premiered at Toronto (TIFF), competed for Best Film at BFI London and won the BIFA for Best Debut Director.

-I have edited in foreign languages including German, Spanish, Swedish, Finnish, Estonian, Ukrainian and Irish.
+I have edited in British Sign Language (BSL) and foreign languages including German, Spanish, Swedish, Finnish, Estonian, Ukrainian and Irish.

 I am an associate member of the British Film Editors, a BAFTA Connect member, and a BAFTA Crew alumnus.